Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form symmetries and the coset construction

 One of the original motivations for considering higher-form symmetries was to understand topological phases of matter from symmetry principles alone.
 Here we will construct the leading-order action for Chern-Simons theory in $2+1$ dimensions.
 We will consider a zero-temperature system so we need only one copy of the fields.

-In addition to Poincaré symmetry, which is unbroken, we postulate the existence of a spontaneously broken one-form symmetry with Goldstone $A$.
+In addition to Poincaré symmetry, which is unbroken, we postulate the existence of a spontaneously broken $U(1)$ one-form symmetry with Goldstone $A=A_\mu dx^\mu$.
+Inspired by the success of the previous subsection, we promote the $U(1)$ gauge symmetry of $A$ to a more general, non-abelian gauge symmetry.
 Let~\eqref{G generators} be the generators of the compact Lie group $G$ such that $A=A_\mu^a dx^\mu t^a$.
 The Maurer-Cartan two-form, $\Omega_2$, is then defined by\footnote{We drop the factor of $i$ and the charge from the exponent on the r.h.s. so that our conventions match standard results. }

 Following the Yang-Mills construction, we arrive at the covariant building-block $F=dA+A\wedge A$, which we interpret as the field strength.

 Chern-Simons theory involves a term that is symmetry-invariant up to total derivative terms.
 Unfortunately, the coset construction only furnishes terms that are exactly symmetry-invariant.
 To circumvent this difficulty, we can construct the necessary term by working in $3+1$ dimensions and only consider terms that are total derivatives.
 The leading-order such $3+1$-dimensional action is then